achacon83/Weather/README.md

 # Weather
-This is an exercise to practice iOS development
+This is an exercise to practice iOS development.

+# Goals
+- Clean architecture
+- MVVM
+- Use APIs to extract information